Piggery Theatre: Fundraising campaigns

 Over the years, the Townships Playhouse Guild (rebranding in 1981) has organized a variety of fundraising activities: concerts, auctions, regional tours, fashion shows and craft shows.

 Grants from the Federal Secretary of State began in 1973.
 In 1981–1982, The Townships Playhouse Guild received a first grant from the Government of Quebec in the amount of $2,985 through the Quebec Ministry of Cultural Affairs.
 A generous donation of funds specifically intended for the dining room expansion project was made to the theater in 1980 to increase capacity to 150 guests; however, this project could not be realized.

 In 1990, as part of the 25th anniversary of its existence, a monster auction of 450 various items (antiques, works of art, items created especially for the occasion, high fashion clothing, recreation equipment, baskets for gourmets) organized at the John H. Price Sports Center at Bishop's University raised $200,000.

 In 2003, the theater was saved from bankruptcy thanks to financial support from the public; a new administration took place and the offer of performances to the public was revised.
-On July 17, 2005, a "House & Garden tour fundaiser" was organized to help finance the theater.
+On July 17, 2005, a "House & Garden tour fundraiser" was organized to help finance the theater.
 This tour made it possible to visit several beautiful houses and gardens of North Hatley.
 This tour was repeated in particular on July 22, 2010.